azurejelly/hp-245-g8-efi/README.md

 # EFI
 OpenCore EFI files for my laptop, intended to be used with macOS Sonoma (should work with Sequoia however).
 Do not CTRL-C & CTRL+V this - it will likely not work.
 Uses OC version `1.0.2`.

+## Specifications
+- **CPU:** AMD Ryzen 5 5500U (6 cores, 12 threads)
+- **GPU:** iGPU, 1 GB of VRAM
+- **RAM:** 1x 8 GB DDR4 running at 3200 MHz
+- **Wi-Fi/Bluetooth:** Originally a Realtek RTL8822CE, replaced with an Intel AX200
+- **SSD:** A `GIGABYTE GP-GSM2NE3256GNTD` NVMe that honestly sucks (40% wearout with only 19 TB written/read)

 ## What works
-- Wi-Fi & Bluetooth (Intel Wi-Fi 6 AX200)
+- Wi-Fi and Bluetooth
 - Ethernet
 - All USB ports
 - Speakers
 - Sleep
 - Keyboard
 - Trackpad
-- Graphics
+- iGPU

 ## What doesn't
 - AirDrop
+- HDMI audio
+- Hardware DRM/VCN
+- Mute LED on keyboard
-- Certain Continuity features (only functional ones seem to be Universal Clipboard & Handoff)
+- Most Continuity features (only functional ones seem to be Universal Clipboard & Handoff)

 ## Kexts
 Below is a list of kernel extensions that are used, along with the functionality that each one serves: